SadmanAdib/FlagGuessingGame/README.md

 # FlagGuessingGame
-THe correct flag of the specified country needs to be selected in order to score points
+THe correct flag of the specified country needs to be selected in order to score points.